Prepare well, find a good method, set up an emergency plan and call Quitline: four key steps towards being quit for good!

 Look at each one as a five minute window to fill.
 Brush your teeth, grab a glass of water, go for a walk around the block.
 Most people find that the symptoms of nicotine withdrawal are gone within two to four weeks.

-2. Cold turkey, cutting down, patches, medications: which is best?
+2. Cold turkey, cutting down, patches, stop smoking medications: which is best?

-- Nicotine replacement therapy (NRT) – think patches, mouth spray, gum, lozenge, inhaler
+Stop smoking medications such as nicotine replacement therapy (NRT) – think patches, mouth spray, gum, lozenge, inhalator or prescribed tablets.

 3. Plan for risky situations to help make sure you stay quit